ray-project/ray/doc/source/cluster/cluster_under_construction/key-concepts.rst

 runs the logic which implements autoscaling.

 .. note::
-    A *node* means an individual machine.
+    Here, a *node* means an individual machine.
 However, :ref:`on Kubernetes<kuberay-index>`, nodes are implemented as pods.

 .. _cluster-head-node-under-construction: